-We’re going after not only the mainstream media, but also those dopes from the seventh century who failed to tell the whole story.
+We’re going after not only the mainstream media but also those dopes from the seventh century who failed to tell the whole story.

 When your money is on the line, no story deserves to go untold.

-You see, we recently wrote about our bottle-fed lambs.
+We’ve told you about our bottle-fed lambs.
 We wrote about their addiction to handouts and how, even after the bottle is taken away, they always tend to act differently from the rest of the flock.

 “Tell us more,” they said.

 “Tell folks about ‘The Ant and the Grasshopper,'” one reader wrote in.

 Ah… now there’s a story that needs to be told – the real story, though, not the half-assed version we tell our kids.